AllNew101/AllNew101/README.md

 - 👋 Hi, We are from @AllNew101
-- 👀 I’m interested in Robotics in First Tech Challenge.
+- 👀 Our team interested in Robotics in First Tech Challenge.
-- 🌱 I’m currently learning in Assumption College Lampang.
+- 🌱 Now currently learning in Assumption College Lampang.
 - 📫 How to reach me at IG:Allnew101.
 - ⚡ Fun fact: IDK -_-